-Every business that operates from a commercial location in the City of Chandler is required to have a city business license and applicable state and federal licenses.
+Every business that operates from a commercial location in the City of Chandler is required to be registered with the city and obtain applicable state and federal licenses.
 Any business proposed to be located within the city limits - except real property rentals - must have obtained location approval from Development Services.
 Commercial locations are required to have a Certificate of Occupancy.
 Home-based locations are required to have Zoning Clearance.

-Visit www.chandleraz.gov.
+Visit www.business.chandleraz.gov.